MinecraftServerControl/mscs/README.md

     mscs create vanillaMC 25565

 ### Adjusting global server properties
 Default values in the script can be overridden by adding certain properties to one of the `mscs.defaults` files.
-The `mscs.defaults` files can be found found in one of three places depending on how the script is being used.
+An example `mscs.defaults` file will be created as needed in one of three places depending on how the script is being used.
 When using the `mscs` script, the `mscs.defaults` file can be found at `/opt/mscs/mscs.defaults`.
 When using the `msctl` script in [multi-user mode](https://github.com/MinecraftServerControl/mscs/wiki/Configuring-MSCS-for-multiple-users), the `mscs.defaults` file can be found at either `$HOME/mscs.defaults` or `$HOME/.config/mscs/mscs.defaults`.

 For more information on the various properties, see the [wiki page](https://github.com/MinecraftServerControl/mscs/wiki/Global-Server-Settings).